rdwz/astro-design/README.md

 ### Adding Astro fonts (important!)

 After you've imported Astro, you still need to add our fonts to your project manually.
-You can get the updated font links either in the Typography page at [astro.magnetis.com.br](https://astro.magnetis.com.br/) or inside the project folder in `public/docz.html`.
+You can get the updated font links either in the [Typography page](https://astro.magnetis.com.br/#/docs-typography) or inside the project folder in `public/docz.html`.

 ## Using Astro